darklang/docs/docs/tutorials/handle-error-errorrail.md

 ---
-id: errorrail-http-tutorial
-title: Clean Error Messages with the Error Rail
+title: "Tutorial: Handle error messages with the Error Rail"
-sidebar_label: Clean Error Messages with the Error Rail
+sidebar_label: Handle error messages with the Error Rail
+id: handle-error-errorrail
 ---

+*Note: This is a self-contained tutorial and not part of the previous set.*

 In this tutorial, we will be showing you how to use the error rail with `HttpClient::get` to display clean error messages.
 We will be using the